niki-source/security-_fundamentals/cryptographic_solutions/write_up_lab1.md

 ![Creating a Digest File](digest.png)

-The command creates a digest (a file) that is going to be hashed and encrypted by the private key I made earlier.
-This will be sent to Bob so he can hash the file as well and compare his result to the encrypted hash in the digital signature.
+The command creates a digest file that is hashed, and the resulting hash is encrypted using Alice’s private key to form the digital signature.

 ![Create Digital Signature](digital_signature.png)
 This command creates Alice's digital signature by hashing the alice_digest.txt file and encrypting the hash output with alice_privatekey.pem.
 The resulting file (which is the signature file) is alice_signature.bin.